What is a Vacation Rental?

 Fortune Builders lists four steps to investing in vacation rentals:

 - Conduct an in-depth market analysis.
-Once you have one or two prime locations, examine the market and demand even more closely.
-It’s important to consider whether you’d want to vacation in the area yourself, along with practical things like the types of attractions nearby and the seasonality of that popularity.
-There must be consistent demand for the vacation rental investment to be considered sustainable.
-Then, start comparing vacation rentals in the area to understand how the market performs.
+With potential locations in mind, scrutinize market demand, personal appeal, nearby attractions, and seasonal trends.
+There must be a consistent demand for the vacation rental investment to be considered sustainable.
+Then, start comparing rental properties in the area to understand how the market performs.

-- Understand the rhythm of vacation rentals.
+- Understand the rhythm.
 Your vacation rental’s income is likely to be highly seasonal.
 For example, a house near a ski resort will see more interest in the winter than the summer.
 You also need to establish your expected monthly expenses, factoring in any furnishings and regular cleanings.
 Plan to put at least 25% down if you’re financing your purchase, and expect a higher interest rate since you’re more likely to let your vacation rental’s mortgage lapse than your own.